pnlinh/practice-elasticsearch/README.md

  This gets a bit complicated.

  - Leaf
-   - Look for particular in particular fields, eg: MONKEY in name
+   - Look for particular in particular fields, eg: `monkey` in name
    - Can be used solo in a query without being part of a compound query.
    - Can also be used compound queries to construct advanced queries.
  - Comfound